coinsweats/boomerbot/README.md

 run ./bbp.sh to send to a printer; edit file location & printer command as per your system

-This has been running on Mac manually, plan is to set up with cron job on raspberry pi
+To run on rpi, install python3 and dependencies:

-Dependencies required: pip install mplfinance pandas yfinance pycoingecko matplotlib numpy Pillow fpdf requests
+pip3 install mplfinance pandas yfinance pycoingecko matplotlib numpy Pillow fpdf requests